Firewall (Person of Interest): Plot

 Finch (Michael Emerson) calls Carter (Taraji P. Henson), asking her to help Reese (Jim Caviezel).
 However, she is debriefed by Agent Donnelly (Brennan Brown) on their newest information: they've managed to locate Reese, who is seen escorting a woman in the streets.

-A day ago, Reese and Finch receive a new number: Caroline Turing (Amy Acker), a psychologist.
+A day ago, Reese and Finch received a new number: Caroline Turing (Amy Acker), a psychologist.
 Reese begins surveillance on her by posing as a patient.
-Meanwhile, Fusco (Kevin Chapman) is summoned by HR and meets with councilman Larsson (Wayne Duvall) and Officer Patrick Simmons (Robert John Burke), who state that they will work in a murder for hire.
+Meanwhile, Fusco (Kevin Chapman) is summoned by HR and meets with councilman Larsson (Wayne Duvall) and Officer Patrick Simmons (Robert John Burke), who state that they have taken on a murder for hire.
 An anonymous client assigned them to kill Turing and Fusco is notified to obstruct any investigation from the NYPD.

 Reese gets in contact with Zoe Morgan (Paige Turco), who manages to get him information regarding any threat against Turing.
 Reese saves Turing from being killed by assailants in the street and takes her to a hotel for safety.
-His face is detected by the cameras and the FBI conduct an investigation and strike team to catch Reese.
+His face is detected by the cameras and the FBI conduct an investigation, and send a strike team to catch Reese.
 The hotel is surrounded by FBI operatives looking for Reese as well as HR members looking for Turing.
-With the help from Carter (Taraji P. Henson), Reese and Turing manage to evade the corps.
+With the help from Carter (Taraji P. Henson), Reese and Turing manage to evade the police.
 While Finch assists in hacking the system, Alicia Corwin (Elizabeth Marvel) breaks into the Library.

 Zoe interrogates one of the threats and finds that the person was blackmailed to act as a threat to Turing by an unknown benefactor.
-Reese manages to get Turing to escape the hotel through a water plant to reach Finch while he holds the HR shooters.
+Reese manages to help Turing to escape the hotel through a water plant to reach Finch, while he holds back the HR shooters.
 Carter and Fusco arrive and help him chase HR in a high speed chase but Reese uses a detonator he hid earlier to explode HR's car.
-Finch waits for Turing in his car when he is confronted at gunpoint by Corwin, who demands him to shut down the Machine.
+Finch waits for Turing in his car where he is confronted at gunpoint by Corwin, who demands he shut down the Machine.

 Suddenly, Corwin is shot in the head by Turing.
 Just as Zoe sneaks into Turing's office, her records are getting deleted, discovering that Turing is in fact "Root".
-Root was the person who hired HR to plan her own murder, which would make her a person of interest, as the real target was Finch.
+Root was the person who hired HR to plan her own murder, which would make her a person of interest - the real target was Finch.
 Reese arrives at Finch's location only to find Corwin's corpse.
-Fusco manages to send evidence to the NYPD about HR, managing the arrest of the mole inside the corp.
+Fusco manages to send evidence to the NYPD about HR, facilitating the arrest of the mole inside the corp.
 Reese goes to a public surveillance camera, talking directly to the Machine, asking it to help him find Finch.
 A payphone rings nearby and Reese answers it.